CMU-SAFARI/VAMPIRE/README.md

 ./vampire -f ./trace_rd_wr_t.bin -v B -c configs/default.cfg -d RD_WR
 ```

-### Piping commands to VAMPIRE
+### Piping Commands to VAMPIRE
-VAMPIRE supports reading trace commands from pipe (`/dev/stdin`) instead of a trace file, allowing VAMPIRE to process the commands as they are fed.
-To read input from pipe use `/dev/stdin` as the input trace file (option `-f`) and pipe the commands to VAMPIRE binary.
+VAMPIRE supports reading trace commands from a pipe (`/dev/stdin`) instead of a trace file, allowing VAMPIRE to process the commands as they are fed.
+To read input from a pipe, use `/dev/stdin` as the input trace file (option `-f`) and pipe the commands to VAMPIRE binary.

-e.g.
 ```shell
 cat sample_vampire_trace.trace | ./vampire -f /dev/stdin [options]
 ```